cucumberbolts/offline-entertainment/README.md

-# offline-entertainment
+# Scravel

-Offline entertainment system.
+An offline entertainment system so you can scroll on the roll and read on your stroll.